Adjustable Spatio-Spectral Hyperspectral Image Compression Network: Experimental Results

+\autoref{fig:rate-distortion-plot} (\subref{fig:rate-distortion-plot-hyspecnet11k}) shows that our proposed model achieves superior \ac{psnr} reconstruction quality on the HySpecNet-11k dataset (low spatial resolution) across nearly all \acp{cr} when compared to state-of-the-art learning-based models.
+Only the method from Verdú et al. {\cite{mijares2023scalable}} achieves a higher {\ac{psnr}} for {\acp{cr}} between {\num{8}} and {\num{16}}, despite focusing on the compression of spatial redundancies, due to its particular architectural design for this compression range.
+Moreover, traditional methods demonstrate superior performance at $\acp{cr} < \num{64}$.
+JPEG2000 performs better for \acp{cr} below \num{16}, while \ac{pca} gives higher \ac{psnr} value even for \acp{cr} up to \num{64}.
+These results suggest that for ${\acp{cr}} < {\num{64}}$ traditional methods remain more effective, and the increased complexity of learning-based models may offer limited benefits in this {\ac{cr}} range.
+Furthermore it shows that spectral compression is preferable to spatial compression for low {\acp{cr}} when the spatial resolution is low.
+At a $\ac{cr} \approx \num{101}$, \ac{ours} with two spatial stages (spatio-spectral compression) reaches a \ac{psnr} of \SI{46.84}{\decibel}, clearly surpassing the best-performing state-of-the-art model \ac{sscnet} (spatial compression), which achieves \SI{43.597}{\decibel} and also the \ac{pca} baseline (spectral compression), which achieves \SI{44.76}{\decibel}.
+This suggests that spatio-spectral compression is beneficial when dealing with medium {\acp{cr}} and low spatial resolution.
+Similarly, at the \ac{cr} of approximately \num{1024}, \ac{ours} achieves a \ac{psnr} of \SI{41.46}{\decibel}, outperforming \ac{sscnet} and JPEG2000 that reach \SI{40.11}{\decibel} and \SI{35.47}{\decibel}, respectively.
+For $\acp{cr} > \num{64}$, our results demonstrate the superior effectiveness of our proposed model over the other learning-based models and traditional approaches, due to {\ac{ours}}'s adjustable spatio-spectral compression.
 A comparative analysis of state-of-the-art learning-based models reveals that for $\acp{cr} < \num{32}$, our proposed model, which exclusively performs spectral compression in this range without any spatial stages, shows limited improvement over the state of the art.
-This is because \ac{ours} is not specifically optimized for this \ac{cr} range, resulting in performance closely similar to \ac{hycot}.
+This is because \ac{ours} is not specifically optimized for this \ac{cr} range, {where solely spectral compression is sufficient,} resulting in performance closely similar to \ac{hycot}, {a spectral compression model}.
 For $\acp{cr} > \num{256}$, \ac{ours}'s performance converges with that of \ac{sscnet}, a spatial compression model. \ac{sscnet} naturally excels under these conditions due to its design for strong spatial compression.
 It is worth noting that the performance of \ac{ours} at $\acp{cr} > \num{256}$ could potentially be further enhanced by integration of additional spatial stages (e.g., beyond three), which would allow for an even more effective exploitation of spatial redundancies.